-Japan to expand virus emergency ahead of Tokyo Olympics
+Japan expands virus emergency ahead of Tokyo Olympics

-TOKYO (AP) — Japan is set to further expand a coronavirus state of emergency, currently in Tokyo and five other prefectures, to nine areas as the government is determined to hold the Olympics in just over two months.
+TOKYO (AP) — Japan on Friday further expanded a coronavirus state of emergency, currently in Tokyo and five other prefectures, to nine areas, as Prime Minister Yoshihide Suga’s government is determined to hold the Olympics in just over two months.

 Japan has been struggling to slow the infections ahead of the Games.
 The three additions include Japan’s northern island state of Hokkaido, where the Olympic marathon will be held, as well as Hiroshima and Okayama in western Japan.

-The three areas on Sunday will join Tokyo, Osaka and four other prefectures already under the coronavirus restrictions, until May 31, Economy Revitalization Minister Yasutoshi Nishimura told reporters.
+The three areas on Sunday will join Tokyo, Osaka and four other prefectures already under the coronavirus restrictions, until May 31, Suga announced at a government taskforce meeting Friday.
 Bars, karaoke parlors and most entertainment facilities are required to close.
-Business owner who comply will be compensated; those who don’t face fines.
+Business owners who comply will be compensated; those who don’t could face fines.

-Prime Minister Yoshihide Suga will make a formal announcement at a government task force meeting later Friday.
-He’s also scheduled to hold a news conference.
+“Infections are escalating extremely rapidly in populated areas,” Suga said while explaining the decision.

+His government is under heavy pressure from the public increasingly frustrated by the slow vaccine rollout and repeated emergency declarations.
+Many now oppose hosting the Olymics July 23-Aug.
+8, and people appear to be less cooperative with stay-at-home and social-distancing requests that are not compulsory anyway.

 The expansion of the state of emergency is a major shift from the government’s initial plan that relied on less stringent measures that were deemed insufficient.